Tax Tips for Freelance Professionals

 You can get away with completing and submitting the shorter and simpler Schedule C-EZ if you have no more than $5,000 in freelance income during the year, operate only one sole proprietorship, have no employees, have no inventory, and you do not claim a home office deduction for your business.

 You'll find your net self-employment income on line 31 of your Schedule C after you complete it.
-Enter this number on line 12 of your 1040.
+Enter this number on Schedule SE, on line 3 of your Schedule 1, and on line 7a of your Form 1040.

 Estimated Tax Payments

 None of these taxes will be deducted from your pay as a freelance professional, unlike if you worked as an employee.

 Your employer would withhold income tax, Social Security tax, and Medicare tax from your pay each pay period and submit that money to the federal government on your behalf, along with its own contribution toward your Social Security and Medicare taxes.
 But again, sole proprietors are their own bosses so they must take care of all this themselves.

 The Internal Revenue Service prefers that you do so on a pay-as-you-go basis.
 Freelancers should send in tax payments throughout the year by remitting estimated taxes.
 This will prevent a cash crunch in April, at least if you estimate correctly, because all final tax payments are due by the April 15 tax deadline.